-To successfully complete the Xavier Project Management Certificate program and earn a digital badge, you will apply program learnings by completing homework after each of the 3 modules.
+To successfully complete the Xavier Project Management Certificate program and earn a digital badge, you will apply program learnings by completing homework after modules 1 and 2.
 The homework will be reviewed by the program facilitator.

 Click here to download a PDF program brochure including an overview, benefits, facilitator information and other program details.

 Being a member of a project team requires a complete understanding of the project process and the terminology and roles inherent to it.
 What is a project?
 How are projects organized?
 How do I manage risks?
 What are the roles and expected deliverables?
 How do I control quality?